Teach English in Thailand

 You could find teaching positions at language schools, public schools, private schools and universities.
 Expect students to be very keen to learn whilst local people and teachers will be extremely friendly.
 On a lot of positions you will work from Monday to Friday for around 6 hours per day, this is quite flexible and we highly recommend using your free time to explore more of this spectacular country.
 Usually you will need to plan lessons and keep students occupied, try to get help from other international teachers and local staff.
 Learning local Thai phrases will come in very handy but this is not essential.
 You can make an idea a reality by travelling and teaching in the ‘Land of Smiles’.
 There are lots of jobs available all year round and lots of ways to find work.

-You’ll be marking books and drawing up lesson plans as well as helping to broaden the skills of local underprivileged children.
+Other tasks can include marking books and drawing up lesson plans as well as helping to broaden the skills of local children.
 There will also be opportunities to help out with extra-curricular activities with the students such as sports or arts and crafts, and you may be needed to lend a hand with housekeeping duties around the school.
-When working at an international school in Thailand the salary can be around 75,000 Baht per month (GBP£1500 US$2000).
+This is the perfect experience if you are keen to spend a gap year in Thailand.

 Teaching Internships in Thailand

-There are also a range of community development and teaching intern programs in places like Koh Samui where you can gain vital hands on work experience.
-Some international volunteering organizations might charge a fee to participate, this usually covers accommodation and a donation to local schools and projects which are under-funded.
+There are also a range of volunteer programs in Thailand where you can help communities in places like Koh Samui where you can gain vital hands on work experience.
 There are special group teaching projects that are designed to string unique opportunities of learning, absorbing unique cultural experience while interacting with the local people across different nations, overcoming invigorating teaching challenges and at the same time pampering the traveler within you.
 By joining these types of placements you will be able to see more of the country, mix with local people and get to grips with the local community.

 Popular Places to Teach in Thailand